rd235/libstropt/README.md

 Flags:
 * ```STROPTX_KEEP_QUOTATION_MARKS_IN_TAGS STROPTX_KEEP_QUOTATION_MARKS_IN_ARGS STROPTX_KEEP_QUOTATION_MARKS```
-usually strops provides the output values without quotation marks (' " \). when the followings flags are set the quotation marks are preserved in tags, args or both
+usually strops provides the output values without quotation marks (' " \). when the following flags are set the quotation marks are preserved in tags, args or both
 * ```STROPTX_ALLOW_MULTIPLE_SEP```
 when STROPTX_ALLOW_MULTIPLE_SEP is not set multiple separators one after the other appear as one, viceversa when it is set each sequence of two separators means an empty field in between